Chart Color Schemes

 Noosa Heads's residents are healthier than average in comparison to broader Australia with a fairly standard level of common health conditions seen across both young and old age cohorts

-Noosa Heads residents have relatively positive health outcomes with common conditions seen across both young and old age groups.
-Private health cover rate is exceptionally high at approximately 64% (3,416 people), compared to 57.2% in Rest of Qld and the national average of 55.3%.
-The most common medical conditions are arthritis (9.5%) and mental health issues (5.8%), while 68.8% report no medical ailments, similar to Rest of Qld's 68.8%.
+Noosa Heads residents show positive health outcomes with common conditions seen across age groups.
+Private health cover stands at approximately 64%, compared to 57.2% in rest of Queensland and a national average of 55.3%.
+The most prevalent conditions are arthritis (9.5%) and mental health issues (5.8%), while 68.8% report no medical ailments, similar to the 68.8% in rest of Queensland.

-Residents aged 65 and over comprise 30.9% (1,649 people), higher than Rest of Qld's 25.8%.
-Health outcomes among seniors are particularly strong, outperforming the general population in health metrics.
+Residents aged 65 and over comprise 30.9%, higher than the 25.8% in rest of Queensland.
+Senior health outcomes are strong, outperforming the general population.

 Frequently Asked Questions - Health